bijenmanlol/return-oof/readme.md

 When downloaded simply run the Installer.bat to install the program.

-If you change your mind run the De-Installer.bat to remove the program.
+If you change your mind run the Un-Installer.bat to remove the program.

 Important notice: